mniederhuber/faire-pipeline/ReadMe.md

 1. Create directories for each sample
 	* Copy or symlink fastq.gz files (pool technical replicate fastq.gz or do read trimming first)
 1. Inside each sample directory run: ` sh ../src/faire-pipeline/slurmSubmission.sh `
+	- Job progress will be reported by snakemake.
+Progress can further be monitored by running `watch -n1 sacct -S now` in a separate terminal.
-	- To manage job submission in background run ` nohup sh ../src/faire-pipeline/slurmSubmission.sh & disown`.
-Not recommended.
+	- To manage job submission in background run ` nohup sh ../src/faire-pipeline/slurmSubmission.sh & disown`
+	- To run on multiple directories (with 'FAIRE' in the names, in this example) at once, run: `for d in *FAIRE*; do cd $d ; nohup sh ../src/faire-pipeline/slurmSubmission.sh & disown ; cd .. ; done`
+		- Snakemake output will be appended to nohup.out in each directory.
+		- If you choose to run the pipeline this way, it is highly recommended you monitor job progress with `watch -n1 sacct -S <time you ran the pipeline>` to check for FAILED jobs.

 **NOTE**: If not using submission script, you *must* provide the path to the snakefile as the first call to snakemake:
 `snakemake --snakefile <path/to/Snakefile>`